-Elimination of mother to child transmission of HIV is considered one of the priorities for the World Health Organization (WHO) and national programs.
-Safe and effective antiretroviral drugs during pregnancy and breastfeeding are key to achieving the elimination strategy in 2020.
-Dolutegravir (DTG), a second-generation integrase strand transfer inhibitor-based antiretroviral therapy(ART) regimen demonstrated minimum drug interaction, lower risk of treatment discontinuation, and superior virological suppression against other first-line agents, including efavirenz and boosted protease inhibitors.
-DTG and low dose EFV 400mg/day (EFV400) are recommended by WHO as an alternative first-line regimen for adults.
-Safety and efficacy data on the use of DTG and EFV400 in pregnant and breastfeeding women are not yet available.
-Given the recent evidence that the standard dose of EFV600 might be associated with higher toxicity during pregnancy, DTG and low dose EFV 400mg/day (EFV400) are promising alternatives for pregnant and breastfeeding women pending safety and efficacy data.
-Both DTG and EFV are metabolized by genetically polymorphic enzymes UGT1A1 and CYP2B6 respectively.
-Investigating the pharmacokinetics (PK), pharmacodynamics (PD) and pharmacogenetics (PGx) of DTG in resource-limited genetically diverse African populations is an important step towards optimizing antiretroviral therapy during pregnancy and breastfeeding.
+Elimination of mother-to-child transmission of HIV is considered one of the priorities for the World Health Organization (WHO) and national programs.
+Safe and effective antiretroviral drugs during pregnancy and breastfeeding are crucial to achieving the elimination strategy.
+Dolutegravir (DTG), a second-generation integrase strand transfer inhibitor-based antiretroviral therapy(ART) regimen, demonstrated minimum drug interaction, lower risk of treatment discontinuation, and superior virological suppression against other first-line agents, including efavirenz and boosted protease inhibitors.
+DTG and low-dose EFV 400mg/day (EFV400) is recommended by WHO as an alternative first-line regimen for adults.
+Safety and efficacy data on using DTG and EFV400 in pregnant and breastfeeding women are unavailable.
+Both DTG and EFV are metabolized by genetically polymorphic enzymes UGT1A1 and CYP2B6, respectively.
+Investigating the pharmacokinetics (PK), pharmacodynamics (PD), and pharmacogenetics (PGx) of DTG in resource-limited genetically diverse African populations is an important step toward optimizing antiretroviral therapy during pregnancy and breastfeeding.
 We propose a multi-national, three-arm clinical trial to identify the optimal ART regimen for pregnant and breastfeeding women by comparing three alternative ART regimens.
 The specific objectives are: 1) To show that [TDF, 3TC, DTG] is non-inferior to [TDF, 3TC, EFV600]; 2) To show that [TDF, 3TC, EFV400] is non-inferior to [TDF, 3TC, EFV600]; 3) To compare safety and efficacy of [TDF, 3TC, DTG] with [TDF, 3TC, EFV400].
-As a sub-study, using population PK/PD/PGx modeling and simulation, we will identify optimal doses of DTG for pregnant and breastfeeding women.
-We plan to enroll in 1830 HIV infected pregnant mothers in Ethiopia and Uganda in a three-arm randomized non- inferiority trial with an equal allocation ratio.
-A subset of the subjects will also be followed to undergo PK/PD/PGx study to determine the optimized doses for pregnant and breastfeeding women.
+Using population PK/PD/PGx modeling and simulation as a sub-study, we will identify optimal doses of DTG for pregnant and breastfeeding women.
+We plan to enroll 1830 HIV-infected pregnant mothers in Ethiopia and Uganda in a three-arm randomized non-inferiority trial with an equal allocation ratio.
+A subset of the subjects will also undergo a PK/PD/PGx study to determine the optimized doses for pregnant and breastfeeding women.

 Project 3: Effectiveness dihydroartemisinin -piperaquine versus sulfadoxine-pyrimethamine for prevention of falciparum malaria infection during pregnancy in Tanzania.

-This a 5-year project funded by grant from Sida.
+This a 5-year project funded by a grant from Sida.

 Intermittent Preventive Treatment in pregnancy (IPTp) with Sulfadoxine/Pyrimethamine (SP) is the current chemoprophylaxis intervention recommended by the WHO for malaria prevention in pregnancy.
-However, the high prevalence of Sulfadoxin/Pyrimethamine (SP) resistance in high malaria-endemic areas including Tanzania is likely to undermine the use of IPTp-SP in improving birth outcomes.
-We investigate whether the combination of dihydroartemisinin-piperaquine (DHP) is superior to SP and co-trimoxazole alone for the prevention of malaria in pregnancy among HIV negative and HIV positive pregnant women respectively.
-The study design is an open-label, two-arm, prospective randomized controlled trial.
-HIV negative pregnant women are randomized to receive either IPTp-SP or IPTp-DHP.
-In parallel, HIV positive pregnant women are randomized to receive either co-trimoxazole (CTX) with DHP (IPTp-DHP+CMX) or CTX alone.
-The result from this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV negative pregnant women, and the addition of DHP to daily cotrimoxazole is significant in preventing malaria among HIV positive pregnant women.
+However, the high prevalence of Sulfadoxine/Pyrimethamine (SP) resistance in high malaria-endemic areas, including Tanzania, is likely to undermine the use of IPTp-SP in improving birth outcomes.
+We investigate whether the combination of dihydroartemisinin-piperaquine (DHP) is superior to SP alone for preventing malaria in pregnancy among HIV-negative.
+The study design is an open-label, two-arm, prospective, randomized controlled trial.
+HIV-negative pregnant women are randomized to receive either IPTp-SP or IPTp-DHP.
+The result of this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV-negative pregnant women.

-Project 4: Randomized clinical trial to determine the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis in Tanzania.
+Project 4: Randomized clinical trial to determine the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for treating schistosomiasis in Tanzania.

-This a 5-year project funded by grant from Sida.
+This a 5-year project funded by a grant from Sida.

 Neglected tropical diseases (NTDs) such as schistosomiasis remain a burden in Sub-Saharan Africa (SSA), creating a public health concern.
-NTDs are linked to almost all Millennium development goals (MDGs), and their control is associated with a direct impact on the achievement of the MDGs such as reduction of poverty and education.
-The prevalence of schistosomiasis remains high in SSA, affecting more than 200 million people worldwide, of which more than 80% found in the SSA.
+NTDs are linked to almost all Sustainable development goals (SDGs), and their control directly impacts achieving the MDGs, such as reducing poverty and education.
+The prevalence of schistosomiasis remains high in SSA, affecting more than 200 million people worldwide, of which more than 80% are found in the SSA.
 Despite the use of praziquantel (PZQ) for mass treatment and disease control, the prevalence of schistosomiasis remains high in some endemic settings.
 PZQ is effective against mature Schistosoma species but has low efficacy against immature schistosomes (juvenile schistosomes).
 Previous studies report that artemisinin and its derivatives are effective against immature schistosomes.
-In a randomized clinical trial, we are investigating the efficacy and safety of praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis.
-Our hypothesis is PZQ plus dihydroartemisinin-piperaquine (DHP) will improve schistosomiasis treatment outcome by covering both matured and immature forms of a parasite and eventually control of the disease achieved.
+In a randomized clinical trial, we investigate the efficacy and safety of praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for treating schistosomiasis.
+We hypothesize that PZQ plus dihydroartemisinin-piperaquine (DHP) will improve schistosomiasis treatment outcomes by covering both matured and immature parasite forms and eventually control the disease is achieved.